AgenceBaltazare/vkrz/wp-content/plugins/profile-builder/readme.txt

 15. Edit or Add New User Role

 == Changelog ==
+= 3.8.3 =
+* Feature: Added Gutenberg Blocks for Register, Edit Profile, Login and Recover Password forms
+* Fix: issue with Email Customizer not changing all emails in some cases
+* Fix: incompatibility issue between Select2 and newer block themes
+* Fix: some notices appearing in some cases
+* Fix: issue between invisible reCaptcha and Paid Member Subscriptions Plans being present in the form
+* Misc: added links to documentation on settings pages
+* Misc: added a filter that can disable HTML in Emails sent by the plugin `wppb_mail_enable_html`

+= 3.8.2 =
+* Fix: compatibility issue with paid version MSF
+* Fix: issue with some fields not appearing on the back-end users page

 = 3.8.1 =
 * Feature: added new field types: Heading, Input, Textarea, Select, Select2, Checkbox, Radio
 * Feature: added Avatar field which lets your users manage their avatar on your website from the Profile Builder forms